mxagar/eda_fe_summary/README.md

 - Larger group plots:
     - `sns.pairplot()`: scatterplots/histograms of quantitative variables in a matrix; select variables if many.
     - `sns.FacetGrid()`: create a grid according to classes and map plot types and variables.
+- A word cloud can be a nice thing if we have a text field.
+Use `wordcloud` for that; see example.

 ## Feature Engineering